peilun-he/PDSim/paper.md

 The Kalman Filter (KF) [@harvey:1990] is a commonly used filtering method in estimating hidden state variables.
 However, KF can only deal with the linear Gaussian state model.
 To capture the non-linear dynamics in the PD model, we use Extended Kalman Filter (EKF) [@julier:1997] and Unscented Kalman Filter (UKF) [@julier:2004; @wan:2000].
 Suppose we have a non-linear state-space model
 $$x_t = f(x_{t-1}) + w_t, w_t \sim N(\textbf{0}, \Sigma_w), $$
 $$y_t = h(x_t) + v_t, v_t \sim N(\textbf{0}, \Sigma_v). $$
 The EKF linearises the state and measurement equations through the first-order Taylor series.
 To run KF, we replace $J_f$ and $J_h$ with $E$ and $F_t$ respectively, where $J_f$ and $J_h$ are the Jacobians of $f(\cdot)$ and $h(\cdot)$.
 In contrast, the UKF uses a set of carefully chosen points, called sigma points, to represent the true distributions of state variables.
 Then, these sigma points are propagated through the state equation.
-The flowchats of EKF and UKF are given in \autoref{fig:EKF} and \autoref{fig:UKF}.
+The flowcharts of EKF and UKF are given in \autoref{fig:EKF} and \autoref{fig:UKF}.
 In this application, we use KF for the Schwartz-Smith model, and EKF/UKF for the polynomial diffusion model.

 # Statement of need